-- You must not have an adverse credit history (a credit check will be performed).
+You must not have an adverse credit history (a credit check will be performed).
 Parent PLUS Loans are not based on income-to-debt ratio.
 Parent PLUS Loans are approved for parents who have a good credit rating.
 The PLUS Loan will be reported to credit agencies and becomes a part of their credit history.
 Parents who have an adverse credit history will not be approved.
-Federal regulation classifies an individual as having an adverse credit history if they are 90 days or more delinquent on any debt or the subject of a default determination, bankruptcy discharge,foreclosure, repossession, tax lien, wage garnishment, or write-off of a debt during the five years preceding the date of the credit report.
+Federal regulation classifies an individual as having an adverse credit history if they have one or more debts with a total combined outstanding balance greater than $2,085 that are 90 days or more delinquent as of the date of the credit report, or that have been placed in collection or charged off (written off) during the two years preceding the date of the credit report; OR during the five years preceding the date of the credit report, have been subject of a default determination, discharge of debts in bankruptcy,foreclosure, repossession, tax lien, wage garnishment, or write-off of a federal student aid debt.

-- Credit checks are only valid for 90 days, therefore it is best not to complete your PLUS Loan Request until 90 days or less, prior to the student's planned start date of enrollment (June 1st) We begin processing PLUS Loan Requests approximately 3 months prior to the start of enrollment, but after the student has received their financial aid notification and/or their federal eligibility has been assessed.
+Credit checks are valid for 180 days.
+We begin processing PLUS Loan Requests approximately 4 months prior to the start of enrollment, but after the student has received their financial aid notification and/or their federal eligibility has been assessed.
 We continue to process PLUS Loan Requests until our office's published deadlines, but never beyond the end of the student's enrollment period.

 Borrowing Limits for PLUS Loans

 The parent borrower may borrow an amount up to the cost of attendance minus other financial assistance received.

 You can estimate your monthly payments with various repayment plans by using the repayment calculators available online from the U.S. Department of Education’s Direct Loan Web site.